dee797/rock-paper-scissors/README.md

 A JavaScript program that lets the user play Rock Paper Scissors in their browser.
-The user goes up against the computer, and the game lasts for 5 rounds.
+The user goes up against the computer, and whoever reaches 5 points first wins.